Scattering Amplitudes For All Masses and Spins: General Three Particle Amplitudes

 \subsection{Minimal Coupling for Photons, Gluons, Gravitons}

-We have seen that while there is a unique structure for massless three-particle amplitudes once the helicities are specified, for couplings of e.g. two equal mass particles of spin S to a massless particle there are (2S+1) independent structures.
-One of these structures is special, and corresponds to what we usually think of as ``minimal coupling" to photons, gluons and gravitons.
+We have seen that while there is a unique structure for massless three-particle amplitudes once the helicities are specified, for couplings of e.g. two equal mass particles of spin $S$ to a massless particle there are $(2S{+}1)$ independent structures, each term with $n$ factors of $\varepsilon$ with $n=0,\cdots,2S$.
+Let us take the massless particle to be a graviton.
+Note that $\varepsilon$ is antisymmetric with respect to the exchange $1\leftrightarrow 2$.
+Furthermore while the definition of $x$ in eq.(\ref{xDef}) implies that it picks up a minus sign under the $1\leftrightarrow 2$, this is irrelevant for gravitational couplings which are proportional to $x^2$.
+Thus we see that one gravitation two identical spin $S$ amplitude will have a factor of $(-)^{2S{+}1}$ under the exchange of the spin-$S$ states.
+This is nothing but the spin-statistic theorem!

+Now one of the $(2S{+}1)$ structures is special, and corresponds to what we usually think of as ``minimal coupling" to photons, gluons and gravitons.
 The defining characteristic of ``minimal coupling" is physically very clear.
-For massless particles, the mass dimension of the couplings is given by $1 - |h_1 + h_2 + h_3|$, and so the leading low-energy interactions with photons, gluons and gravitons--those with dimensionless gauge couplings $e,g$ or gravitational coupling $1/M_{Pl}$, involve massless particles of opposite helicity.
-The definition of ``miminal coupling" for massive particles is then simply the interaction whose leading high-energy limit is dominated by precisely this helicity configuration.
+For massless particles, the mass dimension of the couplings is given by $1 - |h_1 + h_2 + h_3|$, and so the leading low-energy interactions with photons, gluons and gravitons---those with dimensionless gauge couplings $e,g$ or gravitational coupling $1/M_{Pl}$, involve massless particles of opposite helicity.
+The definition of ``minimal coupling" for massive particles is then simply the interaction whose leading high-energy limit is dominated by precisely this helicity configuration.
 As we will see the remaining $(2S + 1) - 1 = 2S$ interactions represent the various multipole-moment couplings (such as the magnetic dipole moment in the coupling to photons.)